CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/projects/2/propose/index.md

 id: propose_2
 ---

+Go to this repo for actual submission: https://github.com/CSCI-4830-002-2014/project_proposal

+However, here is the template all students should use for submitting their final project proposal

 # Final Project Proposal

 Use this template to submit your project proposal and we will vote on them next week to decide 4 to implement in the final project.
 Remember this project will be a single feature in a multi-feature exhibit for the ATLAS Lobby.